davedawkins/Sutil/README.md

 ## Changelog (most recent first)

+- Alfonso's PR also gives us a better Elmish MVU architecture than I had previously.
+See section further down on MVU
+- Switch to Observable-based stores, thanks to PR from Alfonso
 - Select bindings example
 - Select multiple example.
 Apply styling (Bulma) to other examples
 - Finished GroupInputs example.
 Bindings for radio groups and checkbox groups